kmerfeld/bfrpg-diffs/Basic-Fantasy-RPG-Rules.md

   XP:               875
   ----------------- -------------------------

-![](Pictures/10000000000003B10000065CC25A193BD4F5FC7B.png){width="1.5846in"
-height="2.7189in"}The smallest of giants, adult hill giants stand between 10 and 12 feet in height and weigh about 1,100 pounds.
+The smallest of giants, adult hill giants stand between 10 and 12 feet in height and weigh about 1,100 pounds.
 They have medium brown skin, though they are often so dirty as to hide their true skin color; their hair is dark, lank, and greasy, and their eyes are dark as well.
 They wear crude clothing made of leather; the lack of livestock or game of great enough size often results in whole pelts being stitched together.

+![](Pictures/10000000000003B10000065CC25A193BD4F5FC7B.png){width="1.5846in"
-Whether attacking with a weapon or fist, hill giants deal 2d8 damage.
+height="2.7189in"}Whether attacking with a weapon or fist, hill giants deal 2d8 damage.
 Hill giants are brutish and aggressive.
 They are sometimes found leading groups of ogres or bugbears.
 Hill giants often keep **dire wolves** as pets.

-### []{#anchor-221}Giant, Mountain
+### []{#anchor-226}Giant, Mountain

   ----------------- ----------------------------------
   Armor Class:      15 (13)